History of the Jews in Ukraine: Consolidation of Soviet power

-On 31 January 1924 the Commissariat for Nationalities' Affairs was disbanded.
-On 29 August 1924 an official agency for Jewish resettlement, the Commission for the Settlement of Jewish Toilers on the Land (KOMZET), was established.
-KOMZET studied, managed and funded projects for Jewish resettlement in rural areas.
-A public organization, the Society for the Agricultural Organization of Working Class Jews in the USSR (OZET), was created in January 1925 to help recruit colonists and support the colonization work of KOMZET.
-For the first few years the government encouraged Jewish settlements, particularly in Ukraine.
-Support for the project dwindled throughout the next decade.
-In 1938 OZET was disbanded, following years of declining activity.
-The Soviets set up three Jewish national raions in Ukraine as well as two in the Crimea – national raions occupied the 3rd level of the Soviet system, but were all disbanded by the end of World War II.

 Culture and education

-The cities with the largest populations of Jews in Soviet Ukraine in 1926 were Odesa, 154,000 or 36.5% of the total population; Kyiv, 140,500 or 27.3%; Kharkiv, 81,500 or 19.5%; and Dnipropetrovsk, 62,000 or 26.7%.
-In 1931 Lviv's Jewish population numbered 98,000 or 31.9%, and in Chernivtsi, 42,600 or 37.9%.
-Under the Soviet rule state Yiddish theatres were organized in cities such as Kharkiv (1925), Kyiv (1929), Odesa (1930), Vinnytsia (1934), Zhytomyr (1935), as well as Lviv and Ternopil (1939-1940).
-All of them were closed in the postwar era during the wave of repressions against Jewish culture in the Soviet Union.
+Between 1920 and 1935 Yiddish functioned as one of official languages in Soviet Ukraine.
+It served as a language of administration in Jewish districts and village councils, and Jewish press was published by state and party authorities.
+A Jewish department was active at the Odesa Institute of Popular Education, and in 1929 an Institute for Jewish Culture was established at the All-Ukrainian Academy of Sciences.
+A museum of Jewish culture was active in Odesa and a Jewish library operated in Kyiv.

-As part of korenization polcies, compulsory education of Yiddish-speaking pupils was introduced.
+As part of korenization policies, compulsory education of Yiddish-speaking pupils was introduced.
 In 1924 there were 268 schools of this type with 42,000 pupils in Soviet Ukraine; by 1931 their number had grown to 1096, and they were attended by 94,800 pupils.
-Yiddish schools in the Soviet Union provided children with proficiency in Yiddish cultire, but at the same time engaged in propaganda against Judaism: religious instruction was banned by Soviet legislation, and in 1923 Saturday was replaced with Sunday as the day off for Jewish pupils.
+Yiddish schools in the Soviet Union provided children with proficiency in Yiddish culture, but at the same time engaged in propaganda against Judaism: religious instruction was banned by Soviet legislation, and in 1923 Saturday was replaced with Sunday as the day off for Jewish pupils.
 This made such institutions increasingly unpopular among Jewish families, and after the end of korenization in the mid-1930s the enrollment in Yiddish schools in Soviet Ukraine rapidly declined, although some of them, especially in newly annexed Western Ukraine, continued to function until the Second World War.

+Under the Soviet rule state Yiddish theatres were organized in cities such as Kharkiv (1925), Kyiv (1929), Odesa (1930), Vinnytsia (1934), Zhytomyr (1935), as well as Lviv and Ternopil (1939–1940).
+All of them were closed in the postwar era during the wave of repressions against Jewish culture in the Soviet Union.
+Works of Soviet Yiddish authors were translated by contemporary Ukrainian authors such as Pavlo Tychyna and Maksym Rylsky.
+However, during the 1930s Jewish cultural figures suffered from a wave of state persecution, along with their Ukrainian counterparts.